microsoft/AdaptiveCards/source/nodejs/adaptivecards-site/pages/_posts/2020/Community-Call-November.md

 ![pic2card-pipeline](Community-Call-November/pic2card_pipeline.png)

-### Source code

 Curious to see how it was built?

-This entire pipeline is part of the [pic2card backend](https://github.com/microsoft/AdaptiveCards/tree/main/source/pic2card) service, which is hosted as an Azure Function.
+- This entire pipeline is part of the [pic2card backend](https://github.com/microsoft/AdaptiveCards/tree/main/source/pic2card) service, which is hosted as an Azure Function.

-The frontend part of the pic2card integrates with the [Adaptive Card Designer](https://github.com/microsoft/AdaptiveCards/tree/main/source/nodejs/adaptivecards-designer)
+- The frontend part of the pic2card integrates with the [Adaptive Card Designer](https://github.com/microsoft/AdaptiveCards/tree/main/source/nodejs/adaptivecards-designer)

 ### Try it out today

+Try it now at **https://adaptivecards.io/designer** by clicking **New Card** and then **Create from Image**

+We'll be improving the model over time, so please let us know if you encounter any issues [via GitHub](https://github.com/microsoft/AdaptiveCards/issues/new?template=pi2card.md).

 ![Pic2Card](Community-Call-November/pic2card.gif)

-> Try it now at **https://adaptivecards.io/designer** by clicking **New Card** and then **Create from Image**
->

-#### Find any issues?

-Go ahead and play with it, and let us know if you have any issues or suggestions [via GitHub](https://github.com/microsoft/AdaptiveCards/issues/new?template=pi2card.md)

 ### Special thanks to Imaginea